wangshisheng/WuKong/README.md

 - CPU: modern multi-core processor
 - GPU: optional but recommended for large local LLMs

-For larger LLMs such as `deepseek-r1:32b`, `gemma3:27b`, or `qwen3:30b`, higher memory and GPU acceleration are recommended.
+For larger local LLMs such as `qwen3.8:27b`, `gemma3:27b`, higher memory and GPU acceleration are recommended.

 ## Troubleshooting

-### 1. No model is shown in the model selection box
+### 1. No model is shown in the Ollama model selection box

 Please check whether Ollama is installed and running.